 Lawful Neutral and True Neutral alignments don’t take sides over Good and Evil but for different reasons.
 For the Lawful Neutral character, it’s because the codes they follow provide all the guidance they need for making decisions.
 They use that, as opposed to their own conscience to make decisions.

 For a True Neutral character, it’s because they prefer to take the most pragmatic decision in any given situation.
-For some True Neutral characters, it’s because they see extremes of law and chaos and good and evil as negative, so they take a balanced approach instead.
+For some True Neutral characters, it’s because they see the far limits of law and chaos and good and evil as negative, so they take a balanced approach instead.

 These two alignments disagree on their perspective of law and order.
 Lawful Neutral sees order as helping individuals and society to achieve more.
 For a True Neutral, they can see how order can help but also hinder society and individual freedoms.
 They will follow societal norms for an easy life and don’t care about upholding them nor working against them.

 Discover more about True Neutral in my article.

 Lawful Neutral vs Chaotic Neutral

 There’s one thing that Chaotic Neutral and Lawful Neutral can agree on – both see Good and Evil as something they don’t pay attention to.
 Where they differ though, is the reason why they think that way.

 A Lawful Neutral character doesn’t think about Good and Evil because they don’t need to.
 All they need to do is abide by the laws, codes and traditions of whatever personal or external order they follow.
 If they do that, they are excused from any moral decisions.
 They are simply following orders, morality doesn’t come into it.

 For a Chaotic Neutral, they dislike laws and traditions because they restrict individual freedoms and that’s all they want – to be free.
 For a Chaotic Neutral character, the only way they can be truly free and pursue their own interests at all times is to be morally neutral.

 To delve into the details of Chaotic Neutral, see my article.